 To advance undergraduate education, CIRTL at Northwestern provides professional development programs for graduate students and postdoctoral fellows in STEM and SBE (social, behavioral, economic) disciplines.The Center for the Integration of Research, Teaching and Learning (CIRTL) is a network of universities working together to enhance undergraduate education through the development of future faculty.

-CIRTL at Northwestern is designed to build a community of practice within and across STEM disciplines – both locally and nationally – to address challenges in STEM teaching and learning.
-CIRTL offerings include local on-campus programs and on-line cross-network programs.
+CIRTL at Northwestern is designed to build a community of practitioners within and across disciplines – both locally and nationally – to improve undergraduate student learning in the STEM and SBE disciplines.

-For more information, please contact Rob Linsenmeier (Professor of Biomedical Engineering and Neurobiology) or Nancy Ruggeri (Associate Director of Graduate and Postdoctoral Programs at the Searle Center for Advancing Learning and Teaching).
+For more information, please contact Rob Linsenmeier (Professor of Biomedical Engineering and Neurobiology) or Nancy Ruggeri (Director, Graduate and Postdoctoral Programs, Searle Center for Advancing Learning and Teaching).